colourOfLooseMetal/mfaDocker/devLogProcess.md

-so I extended the approach to use a sliding n-grams window of 1 to 6 words within a single subtitle line. rather than just scoring words, I now score every phrase window within each line. this meant the sentence builder could now pick longer, naturally-flowing phrases from the show, which made the output much less robotic.
+so I extended the approach to use a sliding n-grams window of 1 to 6 words within a single subtitle line. rather than just scoring words, I now score every phrase window within each line. this meant the sentence builder could now pick longer, naturally-flowing sets of words and combine them into a sentence

+did some culling to only pick the best most clear clips based on running wav2vec process on all the ngrams audio. if a ngram only occurs once we are quite leanient about keeping it but if it occurs lots we keep the best ones only.

-at this point I started thinking about putting it on the web, and ran into a pretty immediate problem: each episode's wav file is around 40–60 MB, and the mkv is larger still. having the browser download a whole episode just to play a 2-second clip is not really viable.
-I needed to pre-cut the audio into smaller pieces.
+at this point I started thinking about putting it on the web, and ran into the issue that each episode's mkv is super big.

-the solution was to shift the whole pipeline to work on subtitle lines rather than full episodes. instead of storing timing info relative to the episode start, I cut each subtitle line out as its own short mp4 clip with karaoke-style word-highlight captions burned in, then stored the clip's start and end times relative to the beginning of that line file.
-I ended up with a flat folder of thousands of short clips and an inverted index mapping each candidate n-gram to every clip it appears in, along with the in-clip timestamps for trimming. the web build loads the index, picks the best clip for each phrase the user typed, trims it client-side using ffmpeg.wasm (ffmpeg compiled to webassembly so it runs in the browser), and stitches the pieces together — no server-side processing needed.

-to actually host it I uploaded all the line clips to a Digital Ocean Spaces bucket (essentially S3-compatible object storage) and deployed the web frontend to a Digital Ocean droplet. the frontend is a static page — seinfeldPhraseGenerator.html — that loads the clip index from the CDN and does all the video assembly in the browser.

-then a lot of testing. the ffmpeg.wasm pipeline in particular took a while to get right — clip trimming, audio sync, making sure clips concatenated cleanly, handling
-CORS correctly between the droplet and the Spaces CDN. there were a lot of edge cases.
+having the browser download a whole episode just to play a 2-second clip would be dumb

+cut each episode into subtitle line clips with the individual words hard subbed for their timeframes and adjusted timing info which was relative to the episode start, to be indexed to a line clip and the time it started and ended for that line clip instead of from episode start

+use an index that maps the ngrams to their line clip and timing load trim and combine the n gram subclips client-side using ffmpeg.wasm (ffmpeg compiled to webassembly so it runs in the browser)

-added a retro Seinfeld-themed UI with some funky themes because if you're going to make a Seinfeld phrase generator it should at least look the part.
+added a retro Seinfeld-themed UI

-and then finally sent some deeply unhinged shitpost videos to people to make sure it all worked end to end.